Convergence of Message Passing Graph Neural Networks with Generic Aggregation On Large Random Graphs: Message-Passing Graph Neural Networks

+for some invertible function $h$ (possibly defined on a bounded domain).
+In this case, following the popular formalism from~\cite{kolmogorov_moyenne_1930}, in order to legitimately be considered as a generalized mean, some regularity conditions are required on $h$, typically, $h$ must be a strictly increasing continuous function.
+For instance, taking $h^{-1}=x \mapsto \ln(x)$ (assuming positivity of the inputs) and $h=x \mapsto e^x$ yields the geometric mean, while taking $h^{-1}=x \mapsto x^p$ and $h=x \mapsto x^{\nicefrac{1}{p}}$ (again, assuming nonnegativity of the message if necessary) yields a power mean as employed in the moment-based aggregations from~\cite{corso_principal_neighbourhood_agg_2020} (up to centering, which we omit for simplicity).

+In the invariant case, the readout function is again an arithmetic mean (for simplicity). \end{example}

-\begin{example}[Max Convolutional Message Passing] The aggregation maximum is often mentioned as a possibility in the literature~\cite{hamilton_inductive_nodate}, but we note that it is less common in practice.
+\begin{example}[Max Convolutional Message-Passing] The aggregation maximum is often mentioned as a possibility in the literature~\citep{hamilton_inductive_2017}, but we note that it is less common in practice.
 Here the $c_{i,j}$ are also the graph weights $w_{i,j}$ but a \emph{coordinate-wise} maximum is used to combine the messages:

 In the invariant case, the readout function is a coordinate-wise maximum.